Update: Alysson is now a licensed CPA in Florence, South Carolina, and owns her own CPA firm.

 14. Husbands who are new to this process will need time to adjust.

-They cannot read your mind so tell them what you expect.
+They cannot read your mind, so tell them what you expect.
 For example, if my husband needs an anniversary hint, I refer him to #3.
 When he asks, “What's for dinner?”
 I refer him to #5.
-It won't take him long to figure out things have changed but always remind him it won't be like this forever.
+It won't take him long to figure out things have changed, but always remind him it won't be like this forever.
 If your marriage is struggling with the CPA Exam, hang on to it!

-15. Don't get obsessed with how many hours you study but focus on what you are absorbing.
+15. Don't get obsessed with how many hours you study but focus on what you absorb.

 16. When I am feeling unmotivated, I take out baby pictures of my kids.

 I realize how precious time is and how quickly it flies by.
-The sooner I am done with this exam, the sooner I can spend more time with them.
+The sooner I finish this exam, the sooner I can spend more time with them.

 17. The night before an exam, cook a big family meal.